 Appellate practice in state and federal courts

-The Law Offices of Jennifer S. Carroll, P.A. is a Palm Beach Gardens law firm focusing on appeals, as well as pretrial, trial, and post-trial proceedings involving resolution of significant legal issues.
+The Law Offices of Jennifer S. Carroll, P.A. is a Palm Beach County law firm focusing on appeals, as well as pretrial, trial, and post-trial proceedings involving resolution of significant legal issues.

 Florida Appellate Law